-The roads have been prioritised according to the level of safety concerns they present, whether they connect outside of Kapiti and whether there has been significant change to the road and/or its environment since the last speed limits were set.
-The speed limit review used an area by area approach to ensure speed limits are consistent across an area.
-As a result 38 roads were identified for review, including Peka Peka Road.
-We then applied NZTA guidelines to determine the appropriate speed limit for each of these roads, and identified 36 roads where we propose a speed limit change.
-This did not include Peka Peka Road or Emerald Glen Road.
+The roads have been prioritised according to the level of safety concerns they present, whether they connect outside of Kāpiti, and whether there has been significant change to the road and/or its environment since the last speed limits were set.
+The speed limit review used an area-by-area approach to ensure speed limits are consistent across an area.
+As a result, 38 roads were identified for review, including Peka Peka Road.
+We then applied the Transport Agency's guidelines to determine the appropriate speed limit for each of these roads, and identified 36 roads where a speed limit change was needed.
+This didn't include Peka Peka Road or Emerald Glen Road.

 With regard to Emerald Glen Road, the existing 60km/h speed limit was considered the appropriate speed limit, given the rural lifestyle development, road alignment.

 The Setting of Speed Limits Rule (The Rule) has changed, and a 70km/h speed limit is no longer an option.